Instructions for Authors

 Preparing Your Paper for the Proceedings

-If the paper has been invited, or a regular paper proposal has already been approved, see Instructions for Preparing Your Paper.
+- See Instructions for Preparing Your Paper if your paper has been invited, or a regular paper proposal has already been approved.

 Criteria for Papers:

-- Papers must be accessible to the non-specialist reader as well as experts in the area.
+- Must be accessible to the non-specialists as well as experts in the area.

-- Papers should always contain adequate motivational, background, and tutorial information.
+- Must contain adequate motivational, background, and tutorial information.